oneoffcoder/books/sphinx/python-dothis/source/index.rst

 Preface
 =======

-This book shows how to write beautiful, idiomatic Python code with simple, effective examples.
-There are no long explanations, but the intention is to **show** and **demonstrate** preferred ways of writing code in Python.
-As such, the intended audience is for intermediate Python programmers looking to improve ways to write and express their code in a readable way while still preserving computational efficiency and effectiveness.
+This book is a compact guide to writing clear, idiomatic Python.
+Each chapter uses a small example to contrast a clumsy approach with a cleaner one, with an emphasis on readability first and performance second.

+The intended audience is Python developers who already know the language basics and want sharper instincts for everyday code review decisions.
+The examples are deliberately short, but the underlying goal is practical: write code that is easier to read, easier to change, and less error-prone.

 Under each major section, you will see two sub-sections: ``Don't Do This`` and ``Do This``.
-Code under ``Don't Do This`` are discouraged, and following the adjective of |JeffKnupp_Link| :cite:`JeKn19`, are harmful.
-Code under ``Do This`` are the encouraged, beautiful and idiomatic Pythonic way to write the code instead.
-All examples are geared for Python 3 (specifically, v3.7) and higher (though a lot of examples may work for Python 2).
+Treat them as rules of thumb, not absolute laws.
+Python is full of tradeoffs, and the "better" choice depends on context.
+In this edition, the examples target modern Python 3 and favor current best practices over historical Python 2 compatibility.

-Ideas and code examples are borrowed from :cite:`RaHe19b,JeKn19,YaKh19`.
+Ideas and code examples are adapted from :cite:`RaHe19b,JeKn19,YaKh19` and from the wider Python community.

-To follow along and execute the code samples, you will need `Docker <https://www.docker.com/>`_ installed.
-The Docker container is located on `Docker Hub <https://hub.docker.com/r/oneoffcoder/book-python-dothis>`_.
-After you have installed Docker, you may run the container as follows.
+To follow along, you only need a recent Python 3 installation and a way to run short scripts or a REPL.
+A virtual environment is recommended.

 .. code-block:: bash

-   docker run -it \
-    -p 8888:8888 \
-    oneoffcoder/book-python-dothis

-Note that this Docker container has `Jupyter Lab <https://jupyter.org/>`_ running on port ``8888``.
-You may access Jupyter Lab at `http://localhost:8888 <http://localhost:8888>`_ when the Docker container is running.
+   python3 -m venv .venv
+   source .venv/bin/activate

+You can then paste the snippets into ``python`` or save them to small files as you work through the chapters.

 .. |JeffKnupp_Link| raw:: html

    <a href="https://jeffknupp.com/writing-idiomatic-python-ebook/" target="_blank">Jeff Knupp</a>

+The chapters are grouped into core patterns first, followed by patterns that depend on newer Python versions.

 .. toctree::
    :maxdepth: 1
    :numbered:
-   :caption: Contents
+   :caption: Core Patterns

    collection-initialization
    basic-chained-comparison